god-the-coder/God-s-mini-projects/README.md

 # God-s-mini-projects

-hello my name is god im using this repository to store my mini projects which i made when i was a beginner and learning python there might be many mistakes in my codes but im improving myself daily
+Hello, my name is God.
+This repository contains mini projects I developed during my early journey with Python.
+While some code may have mistakes, I'm continuously working on improving my skills.

+A few of the projects are incomplete or experimental, and I plan to upgrade and expand on some of them in the future.